mycargus/watir-docker-grid/README.md

 $ bin/start
 ```

-Execute the tests with Rspec from inside the `testrunner` container:
+Execute the tests with Rspec and Watir from inside the `testrunner` container:

 ```sh
 $ bin/test